adros/auto-responder/readme.md

 - *urlPattern* - RegExp to be matched by URL
 - *status* - Status to be set to response
-- *contentType* - Content type to be set to response
+- *method* - If specified, auto response will be sent only if request's method matches
 - *target* - path to file to use as response.
 Path can be absolute or relative.
 If path is relative, ".auto-respond" folder in HOME is used to resolve it.
+- *headers* - map of HTTP headers that will be added to response
 - *disabled* - disable rule